ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/09-refactor-code-part-2.md

 ## Write integration tests

 Recall from [Chapter 2](02-understand-the-folder-structure.md#tests) that tests for the steps live in the `tests/steps` folder.
-These tests are analogous to the integration tests that we write for components, helpers, and modifiers in Ember.
+These tests are analogous to the integration tests that we write for components in Ember.
 The folder structure for `tests/steps` should match that for `src/steps`.

 For steps like `rename-tests`, where files are read and updated, we can take one of two approaches: